Janet Munro: Disney

-Munro's big break came in March 1958 when cast as the female lead in Disney's Darby O'Gill and the Little People (1959).
-Although the film was shot in Hollywood it was cast out of London.
-Disney saw her in "Pick Up Girl" and she was screen tested over a two-day period.
-Disney liked her so much he signed her to a five-year contract.
+Munro's big break came in March 1958, when she was cast as the female lead in Disney's Darby O'Gill and the Little People (1959).
+Although the film was shot in Hollywood, it was cast out of London.
+Disney saw her in Pick Up Girl, and she was screen-tested over a two-day period.
+Disney liked her so much, he signed her to a five-year contract.
+It was non-exclusive, enabling her to make British films.

 Disney immediately used her again as the female lead in Third Man on the Mountain (1959) opposite James MacArthur.
 Contemporary reports compared her with June Allyson.

 Munro made her US television debut when she played the romantic lead in a TV adaptation of Berkeley Square (1959) for Hallmark Hall of Fame.
 She was directed by George Schaefer and appeared opposite John Kerr.
-One review said she did "beautiful work."
+One review said she did "beautiful work".
+Variety said she made an "impressive bow".

 Munro returned to England to play Tommy Steele's love interest in Tommy the Toreador (1959), then made a third film for Disney, Swiss Family Robinson (1960), again romancing MacArthur.
 It was shot in the West Indies over five months.

-Munro was going to be in Bon Voyage for Disney with Karl Malden but it was not made for another few years, with Deborah Walley in the role announced for Munro.
-Instead she appeared in The Horsemasters (1961) for him, shot in England for American television, and released theatrically in some markets.
+Munro was going to be in Bon Voyage for Disney with Karl Malden, but it was not made for another few years, with Deborah Walley in the role announced for Munro.
+Instead, she appeared in The Horsemasters (1961) for him, shot in England for American television, and released theatrically in some markets.

 Munro returned to US television with Time Remembered (1961) for Hallmark Hall of Fame.
+Variety praised her performance.
+Stanley Baker and she were announced to star in an adaptation of the book Marry at Leisure, but it was not made.
+Munro's contract with Disney ended early - Munro claimed it was her decision, although it reportedly was Disney's decision, especially after the studio made a star of Hayley Mills.
+"It may simply have been mutual," wrote Filmink.

 British films

-Munro was the female lead in the science fiction film The Day the Earth Caught Fire (1961), one of her best remembered parts.
+Munro was the female lead in the science-fiction film The Day the Earth Caught Fire (1961), one of her best-remembered parts.
+She made it after her contract with Disney ended.

 She had the female lead role in Life for Ruth (1962), directed by Basil Dearden, which earned her a BAFTA nomination for Best Female Actor.

 She returned to Armchair Theatre ("Girl in a Bird Cage", "Afternoon of a Nymph" with Ian Hendry whom she was to marry) and was top billed in a film for the first time with Bitter Harvest (1963), but it was not a success.

-Munro was the female lead in Hide and Seek (1964) with Ian Carmichael and A Jolly Bad Fellow (1964) with Leo McKern, one of her alumni from The Day the Earth Caught Fire.
+Munro was the female lead in Hide and Seek (1964) with Ian Carmichael and A Jolly Bad Fellow (1964) with Leo McKern, one of her fellow actors from The Day the Earth Caught Fire.
 She had a cameo in Daylight Robbery (1964).